philbowles/h4plugins/docs/faq.md

 3. The 10% of people who *do* actually need it usually do so for one reason only: because they want to deploy their code into someone else's network, whose details they don't always know in advance, and they want that third party to be able to enter the credentials themselves...in the same way that most commercially-available devices do, but H4Plugins was never designed to work that way or be part of a commerical product.

 H4Plugins was designed from the very beginning for home use.
-But those 10% of users who cuase 90% of the support issues are usually charging people money for that deployment and - presumably - support...which they then expect that *I* provide for free!
+But those 10% of users who cause 90% of the support issues are usually charging people money for that deployment and - presumably - support...which they then expect that *I* provide for free!

 In summary then, it is to reduce my support burden by preventing the library from being used beyond its design parameters.